Updated March 27, 2023

-- 3NF databases – It uses fully normalized databases to ensure the consistency and optimization of all the transactional tasks.
+- 3NF databases: OLTP uses fully normalized databases to ensure consistency and optimization of all transactional tasks.

-- Predefined operations – It strictly performs only the predefined operations only on the small number of records.
+- Predefined operations: It strictly performs only the predefined operations on a small number of records.

-- Maintaining historical data- It stores the records of the last few days or a week to successfully perform the transactions.
+- Historical data maintenance: OLTP stores records from the last few days or a week to perform transactions successfully.

-Atomicity controls guarantee that in a transaction all steps are completed successfully as a group.
-That is, if any steps between the transaction fail, all other steps must fail also
+- Atomicity controls ensure that all steps in a transaction are completed successfully as a group.
+If any step fails, all other steps must also fail.

-- OLTP works only on normalized databases with a small number of records at a time in a decentralized system that optimizes all the transactional tasks being predefined to the system.
-OLTP stores less historical data which make it efficient.
+OLTP operates on normalized databases with a small number of records at a time in a decentralized system, which optimizes all predefined transactional tasks.
+It stores less historical data, which makes it efficient.

-- Its goal is to availability, speed, concurrency, and recoverability.
+- The goal of OLTP is availability, speed, concurrency, and recoverability.